tholden/dynareOBC/README.md

  * nocorr

 dynareOBC also supports a list of variables for simulation after the call to stoch_simul.
 When mlvsimulationmode>0, this list can include the names of model local variables.
+Any MLV included in this list will be simulated even if it does not meet the previous criteria.